Dlu6/Mayday_EC/PROJECT_SETUP.md

 **GitHub Repo**: https://github.com/Dlu6/Mayday_EC.git

 **Recent Updates (Dec 18, 2025)**:
+- ✅ **Centralized Server Configuration**: Created `serverConfig.js` as single source of truth for IP/domain
-- ✅ Removed all mhuhelpline.com references from codebase
+- ✅ Removed all hardcoded domain references from codebase
-- ✅ Updated CORS configuration for on-prem deployment
+- ✅ Updated CORS configuration to use `PUBLIC_IP` env variable dynamically
+- ✅ All electron-softphone services now import from centralized config
 - ✅ Fixed WebRTC certificate paths to use local Asterisk certificates
 - ✅ Client and server rebuilt and deployed successfully
 - ✅ Login API working correctly with admin credentials
-- ✅ Dashboard accessible via Safari (Chrome requires DNS cache clear)
+- ✅ See "Server IP/Domain Configuration" section above for how to change server IP